12 Best PPC Platforms in 2025

 7. YouTube

-YouTube is a great place for your PPC campaign.
+YouTube is another one of the best PPC platforms of 2025.
 You can start your campaign through Google Ads and manage it from there, but you can also access YouTube Analytics to monitor your ad performance.

 With YouTube Ads, you only pay when someone chooses to see at least 30 seconds of your video ad or clicks on your ad.